Overview for Employers

 - Internship/job must be career-related or academically relevant.

 - The job must be located in the United States.

 - Employment must be for at least 35 hours per week.

 - If your internship is "virtual," you must have regular supervision via phone, Skype, or in-person meetings.

 - Employers must pay an hourly wage equal to or greater than local, state, or federal minimum wage (whichever is higher).
 Stipend- or commission-based salaries will not be reimbursed.

-Due to Federal or Cornell regulations, we cannot consider jobs or employers:
+Due to Federal and/or Cornell regulations, we cannot consider jobs or employers:

 - with a direct religious or partisan political affiliation